CloudSlang/docs/developer/developer_cloudslang.rst

 ============

 CloudSlang uses :ref:`Score <score_events>` and
-its own extended set of Slang events.
+it's own extended set of Slang events.
 Slang events are comprised of an event type string and a map of event data that contains all the relevant event information mapped to keys defined in the ``org.openscore.lang.runtime.events.LanguageEventData`` class.
 All fired